essay | 2019 | 49 pages

 Some years ago I wrote The Merit of Metaphor as a summation of what I have come to believe about Christian art.
 That is, why should one create, and what are the bounds and virtues of creative endeavors?
 Since writing it, I have had many other questions to deal with in relation to my understanding.
 A worldview always grows.
 In seeking answers, I have personally found a great lack of material relating to directives for the Christian artist.
 There is much on being an artist from secular scholars, but for those holding to an absolute axiom there is little.
 Historically, the church has birthed art, and it has come to fruition through theology.
-Somehow, it would seem that Christian art has ended up as something neither the world nor the church desires.
+Somehow, it would seem that Christian art has ended up as something viewed with the same weight as secular entertainment.

 I mainly write this to answer my own questions, but share it in hope that it might benefit others who have raised the same.
 This is not career advice, nor focused on any particular art; it is a broad proposal for why I believe Christians should value art.
 Particularly, I hope it is an encouragement for the artist to create.